 Properties And Applications Of Ethylene-Propylene Rubber And Isoprene Rubber

 3D surfaces and graphs are very important in data analysis and expression of physical phenomenons.
-You can draw 3D graphs in Matlab very easily.
-In here we will explain how to draw 3D graphs in Matlab with ‘mesh()’ command.
+You can draw 3D graphs in Matlab® very easily.
+Here we will explain how to draw 3D graphs in Matlab® with the ‘mesh()’ command.

-Creating 3D graphs in MatLab is very easy as you see above.
-Before the use mesh() command to create 3D graphs, you need to create 3D domain with meshgrid() command.
-This 3D domain will provide an area to illustrate 3D graph.
-This 3D domain will include three of axes, 2 axes will be the vectors, and the 3rd one will be derived from function or polynomial.
+Creating 3D graphs in MatLab® is very easy as you see above.
+Before the use mesh() command to create 3D graphs, you need to create a 3D domain with the meshgrid() command.
+This 3D domain will provide an area to illustrate the 3D graph.
+This 3D domain will include three axes, 2 axes will be the vectors, and the 3rd one will be derived from function or polynomial.

-For example, we created two of vectors with meshgrid() command which are X and Y as shown by red arrow above. meshgrid() creates both vectors and domain in same time.
-Also we defined a function that define with X and Y vector variables as shown by green and blue arrows.
-What you need to do is, type mesh() and write the first two vectors and function that you created from these variables as shown in blue box.
+For example, we created two vectors with the meshgrid() command which are X and Y as shown by the red arrow above. meshgrid() creates both vectors and domains at the same time.
+Also, we defined a function that defines with X and Y vector variables as shown by green and blue arrows.
+What you need to do is type mesh() and write the first two vectors and function that you created from these variables as shown in the blue box.

-Press ‘Enter’ from your keyboard to create 3D graph in MatLab like above.
-There are lots of kinds of editing options and tools on that graph such as, addition of legends, titles, labels on created graph.
-You can also save this graph into your computer.
+Press ‘Enter’ from your keyboard to create a 3D graph in MatLab® like above.
+There are lots of kinds of editing options and tools on that graph such as the addition of legends, titles, labels on the created graph.
+You can also save this graph on your computer.

-The use of mesh() command to create 3D graphs is very basic like above in Matlab.
-Do not forget to leave your comments and questions below about 3D graph drawing in Matlab.
+The use of the mesh() command to create 3D graphs is very basic like above in Matlab®.
+Do not forget to leave your comments and questions below about 3D graph drawing in Matlab®.
 If you wish, we can upload more complex examples of creating 3D graphs.
 Your precious feedbacks are very important for us.